- by David Neubert - updated on 7/26/2017

-Ever since Edison introduced us to the very first electric light bulb in 1879, we have seen everything in the same Soft White color temperature, measured at 2700K (Degrees Kelvin).
-The light created by these bulbs has given off a slightly yellowish glow for over 130 years, making the colors in our homes feel warm and cozy the entire time.
+Ever since Edison introduced the very first electric light bulb in 1879, we have seen everything in the same Soft White color temperature, measured at 2700K (Degrees Kelvin).
+The light created by these bulbs has been the standard for over 130 years, giving off a slightly yellow glow which creates a warm, cozy atmosphere.

-With the advanced technology of CFLs and LEDs, light bulbs now come in a vast range of color temperatures, providing many options to choose from when lighting the rooms in your home.
+With the advanced technology of LEDs, light bulbs now come in a vast range of color temperatures, providing many options for you to choose from when lighting the rooms in your home.

 The three primary types of color temperature for light bulbs are: Soft White (2700K – 3000K), Bright White/Cool White (3500K – 4100K), and Daylight (5000K – 6500K).

 The higher the Degrees Kelvin, the whiter the color temperature.
-Although the whiter lights will appear "brighter" than those of a lower Kelvin reading, the amount of Lumens (measurement for brightness) does not change, and true brightness is not affected.
+Although whiter lights will appear "brighter" than those of a lower Kelvin reading, the number of lumens (measurement for brightness) will not change, since this is an effect of color temperature, not true brightness.

-Although our eyes have adjusted to the Soft White color temperature of incandescent bulbs over the years, this doesn't mean that they are necessarily the best option for all lighting applications.
+Although our eyes have become accustomed to the Soft White color temperature of incandescent bulbs over the years, this doesn't make them the best option for all lighting applications.
 For example, because of their warmer color temperature, these soft white lights often pull warmer colors from a room (reds, oranges, etc.), altering the contrasts throughout the space.
 With that in mind, here are some tips on how to light the different rooms in your home most effectively:

-Best for bedrooms and living rooms; providing a traditional warm, cozy feel to them.
+Best for living rooms, dining rooms and bedrooms; providing a traditional warm, cozy feel to them.

-Best in kitchens, bathrooms or garages; giving rooms a whiter, more energetic feel.
+Best in bathrooms, kitchens, outdoors or for use as security lights; giving rooms a whiter, more energetic feel.